Arnarsson/agentz/instructions.md

-# CrewAI Web: Product Requirements Document (PRD)
+# AGENTZ: Product Requirements Document (PRD)

 ## 1. Project Overview

-CrewAI Web is designed to provide a user interface for the CrewAI framework, enabling users to create, manage, and monitor AI agents and workflows.
+AGENTZ is designed to provide a user interface for the CrewAI framework, enabling users to create, manage, and monitor AI agents and workflows.
 The primary goal is to offer a seamless experience for agent-based task execution and workflow orchestration.

 ### High-Level Objectives
 - **Agent Management**: Create and configure AI agents through an intuitive interface